Genivia/ugrep/README.md

                   `tex', `text', `tiff', `Tiff',  `tt',  `typescript',  `verilog', `vhdl', `vim', `xml', `Xml', `yacc', `yaml'.

-           --tabs=NUM
+           --tabs[=NUM]
                   Set the tab size to NUM to expand tabs for option -k.
 The value of NUM may be 1, 2, 4, or 8.
 The default tab size is 8.

            --tag[=TAG[,END]]
                   Disables colors to mark up matches with TAG.
-If END  is  speci- fied,  the  end  of  a match is marked with END.
+END marks the  end of a match if specified, otherwise TAG.
 The default is `___'.

            -U, --binary
                   Disables Unicode matching for binary file matching, forcing PAT- TERN to match bytes, not Unicode characters.
 For  example,  -U '\xa3'  matches  byte A3 (hex) instead of the Unicode code point U+00A3 represented by the two-byte UTF-8 sequence C2 A3.

            -u, --ungroup
                   Do not group multiple pattern matches on the same matched  line.
                   Output the matched line again for each additional pattern match, using `+' as the field separator.